The Organization of Amputees UDAS Republike Srpske: Land mine situation

 During the 1992–1995 Bosnian war, an estimated two million landmines were planted.
 The majority of the locations of the landmines were not thoroughly mapped out and documented.
 This lack of documentation has complicated the demining process.
 Additionally, Bosnia's mountainous and densely forested territory pose a major impediment to the demining process, as the best mechanical methods for demining only work on flat land.
 Thus, the demining process has largely been done by hand, an assuredly slow and laborious undertaking.
-As a result, Bosnia and Herzegovina is still one of the most mine-contaminated countries in Southastern Europe.
+As a result, Bosnia and Herzegovina is still one of the most mine-contaminated countries in Southeastern Europe.
 The current size of the mine-suspected area in BiH covers 1,165 km2 or 2.3% of the total country size, with 1,417 affected communities, directly impacting the safety of about 538,500 people, or about 15% of the total country population.
 The cluster munition suspect area is 8.76 km2.
 An estimated 120,000 mines remain, according to the Bosnia and Herzegovina Mine Action Centre (BHMAC).
 For the period 1992–2013, BHMAC recorded a total of 8,319 mine/UXO casualties: 1,833 killed, 6,039 survivors, and 447 unknown.
 In many cases, one or more limbs had to be amputated.
 The number keeps growing every year.
 Ten people were involved in land mine accidents in January 2014 alone, including a ten-year-old boy who died in an explosion.

 In May 2014, BiH was severely affected by the worst Balkan flood in over a century.
 Almost one third of Bosnia is affected by floods, with houses, roads and railway lines being submerged in the northeastern part of the country.
 One million people – approximately a quarter of the population – have been affected by the floods.
 Around 70 percent of the flood-affected zones were in areas contaminated by mines.
 Bosnian authorities reported that the floods had moved mines, cluster munitions, and unexploded ordnance (UXO), and had damaged minefield fencing and signs.
 At an ammunition depot in Orašje, some 250 tons of ammunition were reported as being underwater on 25 May 2014.
 Landmine Survivors Initiatives reported that more than 3,000 mine survivors were living in the flood-affected region.